Parks and Recreation

 Pavilion Permits must be obtained thru the Erwin Town Clerk @ 936-3652.

 Named after former village mayor Charles Craig.
-Craig Park has an outdoor pool open for public use during the summer.
-The pool can also be reserved for parties.
+Craig Park is open for public use during the summer.
 Basketball, tennis, a sand volleyball court and a skateboard park make this park fun for the whole family.
 The jogging trail begins in Craig Park.
 The park has numerous open air picnic tables and grills and a large pavillion.

 Reservations for the park pavillion must be made thru the Village Clerk @ 962-4605.
 No glass containers are allowed.